Rogue River Kayaking

 “…the perfect river”

+This is a DeRiemer Kayaking Charter Trip.
+Please contact Phil or Mary if you have any questions about your ability to do this trip.
 The Rogue River is the perfect place to improve your hardshell kayaking skills.
-Led by Phil and Mary DeRiemer of DeRiemer Adventure Kayaking, these trips are designed by kayakers, for kayakers.
+We work with Phil and Mary DeRiemer of DeRiemer Adventure Kayaking to provide trips that are designed by kayakers, for kayakers.
 Our four day and five day Rogue River kayaking trips are “All Camping” which means each night we camp alongside the Rogue River.
 The itinerary for each day is focused on developing skills, having fun, and supporting each individual kayaker.

 Kayakers of all ages and abilities have enjoyed our Rogue River kayaking trips and return year after year.
 Each day presents opportunities to learn and improve your kayaking skill set.
 Bombproof your roll, improve your brace, and get pointers from two of the most widely known kayak instructors around.
 In addition to kayakers, rafting and inflatable kayaking guests are welcome on these trips too.

 Our nights are spent along the river in beautiful camps with gorgeous views of the river canyon.
 Camping “River Journeys” style is comfortable and relaxing with a focus on delicious, regionally sourced foods.
-Rogue River Journeys’ guides set-up camp ahead of our arrival, complete with large tents, extra-comfortable sleeping pads, a dining area (chairs and tables), shade tarps, and a full kitchen.
+Indigo Creek Outfitters’ guides set-up camp ahead of our arrival, complete with large tents, extra-comfortable sleeping pads, a dining area (chairs and tables), shade tarps, and a full kitchen.

 Once settled into camp, you are free to explore the nearby area (there are many points of interest along the Rogue), take a swim in the river, soak in the sun, or simply kick back and relax with a glass of Oregon wine or beer.